 Auburn Classical Academy administers the Iowa Test of Basic Skills (ITBS) to test every student in Kindergarten-8th Grade.
 The ITBS is one of the longest running (since 1936), most respected, standardized tests in the country.
-It has been administered for years with little change, providing a consistent comparison of our students against others across the country.
+7th and 8th Grade take the CLT8, which gives us a comparison of how our students are doing compared to other classical schools across the country.